June 15, 2015 09:50

 Prior to Mormon settlement in 1875, the Nutrioso area was the site of indigenous encampments, primarily in the summer and autumn, with no apparent permanent settlements.
 Also what is now Mt.
 Escudilla may have been of ceremonial significance.

-The early Spanish/Mexican influence in the New World was never able to bring this region under its control, although the route of Coronado's 1540 expedition for the
+The early Spanish/Mexican influence in the New World was never able to bring this region under its control, although the route of Coronado's 1540 expedition for the Seven Cities of Gold is said to have passed through Nutrioso on its return journey to Mexico.

 The town's name comes from the Spanish words for beaver (nutria) and bear (oso), which the first settlers were said to have found in the valley and relied upon for part of their food supply as well as for pelts for trading.